-Propagation: Forms a mat of tangled roots that are difficult to separate, but can provide rooted offsets.
+Propagation: Happily self-seeds everywhere.
+Forms a dense mat of tangled roots that are difficult to separate, but can provide rooted offsets.